IATI/downstream-partner-publishing-guidelines/docs/activity_structure.rst

 3. **Partnerships** - designed for situations where your organisation works in a network or strategic alliance.
 Funding is generally received by one lead organisation and divided amongst partners on a programmatic level.
 Each member of the alliance or network then deploys its own activities.

 4. **Core funding** - designed for situations where your organisation receives unearmarked funding, from which you fund one or more activities.

+These models are not limitative, but provide an overall structure.
+A combination of different elements may be needed to give a clear picture of your activities in IATI.